 The portrait lenses now.
-These are not a perfect match, the Oly being a 90mm equivalent, but I chose to leave the tripod where it was.
+These are not a perfect match, the Oly being a 90mm equivalent, but I chose to leave the tripod where it was as I am comparing the specific lenses head to head, not their effective magnifications.

-The difference in the effective focal lengths is evident, the depth of field also stronger in effect to the full frame also, but once again, I am responding positively to the less dramatic drop off of the MFT lens, its ability to invisibly transition.
+The difference in the effective focal lengths is evident, the depth of field still stronger in effect on the shorter full frame, but once again, I am responding positively to the less dramatic drop off of the MFT lens, its ability to invisibly transition and a less flat look.

 I guess what I am discovering personally is, f1.8 on a full frame lens has its uses, but at some time in the past, I just grew tired of the look and if I do want that look, I probably want it even more powerfully, like a 150 at f2.8 maximising compression and shallow depth.

 This one is interesting.
-At the same aperture, I assumed there would be a massive difference, but the 45mm still has enough of the good stuff, plenty of gorgeous blurring, again with that harmonious transition.
+At the same aperture, I assumed there would be a massive difference as before, but the 45mm still has enough of the good stuff, plenty of gorgeous blurring, again with that harmonious transition.

 Photography means a lot of different things to different people.